 There is no question that the U.S. is blessed with more than its fair share of great adventure travel destinations.
 Whether you enjoy hiking, camping, mountain biking, climbing, rafting, or some other outdoor sport, you'll find plenty of stunning places where you'll be able to pursue that activity to its fullest.

-And if you need further proof of Alaska's adventure credentials look no further than the Iditarod sled dog race, an annual event that covers 1000 miles (1600 km) of wilderness each winter and is widely considered to be one of the toughest endurance events in the entire world.
+And if you need further proof of Alaska's adventure credentials look no further than the Iditarod sled dog race, an annual event that covers 1000 miles (1600 km) of wilderness each winter and is widely considered to be one of the toughest endurance races in the entire world.

-With the lowest population density of any of the lower-48 states, Montana is another destination that is perfect for those seeking solitude.
+With the lowest population density of any of the lower 48 states, Montana is another destination that is perfect for those seeking solitude.
 Not only is it home to the breathtakingly beautiful Glacier National Park, it also includes entrances to the incomparable Yellowstone as well.
 The state offers visitors fantastic fly fishing, impressive wildlife, excellent hiking and mountain biking in the summer, and great skiing, snowmobiling, and snowshoeing in the winter.
 And when you're in need of an adrenaline boost, hit the Gallatin River for some kayaking or whitewater river rafting too.

 Much like the other western U.S. states, Utah is a truly unbelievable skiing and snowboarding destination with some legendary resorts within easy driving distance of Salt Lake City.
 The state also has its fair share of great national parks for hiking and camping as well, with Bryce Canyon, Zion, Arches, and Canyonlands all standing out as amongst the very best in the entire country.
 But the crown jewel on Utah's adventure resume is probably Moab, the small town that is the gateway to perhaps the greatest mountain biking found anywhere in the world.